 Fleeing Eastern Thrace by rail (c.
 1922).
 Source: D. Mavridis.

 The regime responsible for the persecution of the Greeks of Eastern Thrace before and during the First World War was the Committee of Union and Progress (C.U.P) otherwise known as the Young Turks.
-The methods used to eliminate Greeks in the region included: boycotting businesses, looting, murders, deportation, extortion and the pillaging of towns, villages and places of worship.
-The methods were so effective, and were met with such little or no resistance and international condemnation, that similar methods were later used against other Greeks and other minorities in the Empire to bring about their destruction.
+The methods used to eliminate Greeks in the region included: boycotting businesses, looting, murder, deportation, extortion and the pillaging of towns, villages and places of worship.
+The methods were so effective, and were met with such little or no resistance and international condemnation, that similar methods were later used against other Greeks and other minorities throughout the Ottoman Empire to bring about their destruction.

 Persecutions from 1912-1913